calamont/blog/ddd_ideas.md

 **Value Objects** are immutable.
 Once one is instantiated and validated, you know it is valid, always.
 Because **Value Objects** are immutable, any methods are side-effect free. **Value Objects** can be passed around a multi-threaded application with confidence.

 ## Use rich domain models
 Don't compose your application with only weak (or anaemic) domain models.
 These are classes that hold data but don't include any business logic.
-The result is that all logic is pushed into what developers often labelled "services" (but these are different to the DDD definition of Services [provided above](#entities)).
+The result is that all logic is pushed into what developers often label "services" (but these are different to the DDD definition of Services [provided above](#domain-services)).

 For an application with anaemic domain models, a developer might write a class like below to perform the business logic.
 ```kotlin